ChALkeR/whinings/Instant-messaging.md

  * Server-side is also proprietary, no source code, not possible to run an independent network.
  * Because of previous point — no guarantees, the whole chat network could be shut down or restricted at any time.

-### Pidgin, Empathy, KDE-Telepathy, Chatsecure, Xabber, QiP...
+### Pidgin, Empathy, KDE-Telepathy, Chatsecure, Xabber, QIP...
  * See [Jabber](#jabber) (or any other protocol that you are actually using).